Robbie Gringras

+Since emigrating to Israel with a Literature degree from Oxford University, a teaching qualification, and his own theater company, he has trained hundreds of educators in generating honest complex connections to Israel.

+He is a successful international theatre artist, whose original plays have performed globally and on the West End, in English, Hebrew, and Spanish (Mexico).

+Robbie is co-director of For the Sake of Argument, an organization that empowers leaders to work with the energy of argument.
+He runs the organization together with Abi Dauber Sterne with whom he wrote the book Stories for the Sake of Argument.

+Education work

+In the UK Robbie ran a Drama workshop for young offenders in Hounslow, London, and taught Theatre studies at Kingston College.

+In Israel Gringras joined Makom at the Jewish Agency for Israel after publishing his generative article "Hugging and Wrestling with Israel" in 2004.
+He developed this theme of Israel education throughout his time at Makom in 2008 and 2011.
+At the same time he explored the tense relationship between education and art with his chapter in the International Handbook of Jewish Education entitled "Educating with art without ruining it".

+Following work on Israel's 60th year, Gringras began to home in on developing the Four Hatikvah Questions system of Israel education.

 One of the songs he performs in this show (with friend musician, Adam Mader), is written by Ehud Banai, called Hayom, meaning "Today."
 Robbie Gringras calls it an “…honest love song.
 When you’ve landed and you’ve moved forward to the next phase of this honest relationship.”
 The relationship he refers to in this sweet melody is one’s relationship with Israel, and how just like in a romance between two people, Israel can be emotionally connected with at many levels.

 Other stories that Gringras tells in this performance are called Kissing through a Handkerchief – what happens when two cultures clash; The Arab and the Jew – the pain and humanity of the conflict between them; Chesed and Din – the overflowing love from Israeli Chutzpah; and An Unbeliever in the Holy City – a tale of a Yom Kippur in Jerusalem.
 San Francisco BJE and Israel Education Initiative describe Robbie Gringras and his work, "Robbie's work is delightful, and of great significance in helping build intimate, honest, [and] open relations between Israel and Diaspora".